fleetdm/fleet/handbook/security.md

 We strongly recommend the use of hardware security keys.

-Privileged user accounts are configured with a policy that enforces the use of hardware security keys, which prevent credential theft better than other methods of 2FA/2-SV.
-See [hardware security keys](https://fleetdm.com/handbook/security#hardware-security-keys) for information about setting them up, as well as the model we use and why.
+Fleet configures privileged user accounts with a policy that enforces the use of hardware security keys.
+This prevents credential theft better than other methods of 2FA/2-SV.
+See [hardware security keys](https://fleetdm.com/handbook/security#hardware-security-keys) for information about the model we use, why and how to set them up, .

 #### Passwords